Discover Why More People Prefer Shopify Over BigCommerce

 The Shopify Help Center is easier to navigate.
 It is searchable and browsable through different useful categories.

 Shopify also provides social media support team while BigCommerce does not.

-With each of the two ecommerce platforms, you will gain access to priority support if you sign up for the highest plans.
+With each ecommerce platform, you will gain access to priority support if you sign up for the highest plans.
 With the Shopify Plus plan, you will receive access to an individually assigned dedicated support expert and agent.
-With the BigCommerce Enterprise plan, business owners will receive top priority treatment if they request phone support.
+With the BigCommerce Enterprise plan, business owners will receive top-priority treatment if they request phone support.

 Shopify offers better customer help and support of the two leading ecommerce platforms.
 It takes the lead in this challenge thanks to its nifty automatic redirection to a relevant help topic in the editor, its social media support, and the dedicated agent support for the Shopify Plus plan customers.

 Nevertheless, each of these ecommerce solutions offers a wide range of useful help and support, including live chat support, so you won’t be left alone and wondering if you have an issue with your online business, no matter which one of the two platforms you choose – BigCommerce or Shopify.